Imagine logging into your airline account, excited to book that dream trip, only to find out that your points have expired.

 It’s a frustrating situation that happens more often than you think, as the reality is that many of us don’t realize that points can expire if we’re not using or earning them regularly.

-Let’s dive into the simple steps you can take to make sure your miles don’t expire.
+Let’s dive into the simple steps to ensure your miles don’t expire.

 1. Know The Rules of Your Loyalty Program